serhiichuk/vue-cli-plugin-clm-helper/README.md

 **:pray: Easy work with CLM presentations!**

-This is a vue-cli 3.x plugin to help work with MI Touch, Pharma Touch and Veeva CRM systems.
+This is a vue-cli 3.x plugin to help developing with MI Touch, Pharma Touch and Veeva CRM systems.

 **:star: Features:**